The Ultimate Guide To Spalling Bricks

 As we have mentioned, the primary issue that is caused by spalling is aesthetic damage to the bricks which can leave them looking less than their best.
 This aesthetic damage is not just caused by the bricks missing the brick faces, but also as a result of further water ingress.
 Spalling bricks are a key indicator that masonry is being attacked by moisture.
 This not only indicates further spalling can occur, but also that the building is prone to other negative effects of weathering and water ingress.

 One of the most visible side effects of water ingress is discolouration and organic growth such as algae, mildew and moss.
 Organic growth like any fungus requires high moisture conditions in order to develop.
-If any brickwall is suffering from organic growth, this is an indicator that moisture is saturating the wall which can be a precursor to damage such as spalling bricks.
+If any brick wall is suffering from organic growth, this is an indicator that moisture is saturating the wall which can be a precursor to damage such as spalling bricks.
 Due to the way that spalling bricks allow more moisture to enter the masonry, organic growth is also much more likely to begin to develop on the spalled bricks.

 Spalling bricks causing discolouration